razlze/Health-Connect/readme.md

 ## What comes next?

 The next steps for Health Connect include developing a Hospital-end wait time calculator to provide live wait time updates.
 We plan to first create a basic wait time calculator that generates an estimated time based on the number of patients and the number of staff members working in the facility at that time.
-We than want to incorporate AI into our work to evaluate the complexity of entered patient symptoms and generate a highly personalized wait time.
+We then want to incorporate AI into our work to evaluate the complexity of entered patient symptoms and generate a highly personalized wait time.
 This way, one that comes with a small ankle injury may be assigned a shorter wait time than someone who reports chest pain.
 With this system in place, Health Connect will be able to produce more accurate estimates for users.

 ## Sources

-Dataset used was taken from Statistics Canada's [Open Database of Healthcare Facilities](https://www.statcan.gc.ca/eng/lode/databases/odhf)
+Our dataset used was taken from Statistics Canada's [Open Database of Healthcare Facilities](https://www.statcan.gc.ca/eng/lode/databases/odhf)

 ## Contributors
 * [Mufeng Liu](https://github.com/mufengl)